The bread knife test

 In our assortment there is a great variety of bread knives.
 We distinguish 4 different sorts of serrated edges among these knives.
 You can see the difference very well on these pictures below.

 - Wüsthof Xline has a breadknife with very fine serrations and height differences among them.
 (Used for the test: Xline breadknife, blade length: 23 cm).
+This product has since been discontinued and replaced with the Wüsthof Classic double serrated bread knife.

 - Kai uses a saw cut on their serrated edge for the bread knife.
 (Used for the test: Kai Shun bread knife, blade length: 22,5 cm).